1. Previous: Table of Contents

 If you try to do this, Kotlin gives you a helpful error message, “Expecting an expression”.
 If you ever see this error message, it just means you tried to use a statement where Kotlin wanted an expression.

-The distinction between statements and expressions is important as you’re learning Kotlin, and we’ll use those terms often in this series.
+The distinction between statements and expressions is important as you’re learning Kotlin, and we’ll use those terms often in this book.

 So far, whether we’ve used literals or complex expressions, we’ve still only ever assigned numbers to variables.
 But there are lots of different things that variables can hold!
 Let’s explore some of these things next.